tanray-swe/home-networking-project/README.md

 * WireGuard Road Warrior, as a cheap "VPN" when I am connected externally on "open" wireless networks, and also lets me easily configure my home network while outside in a secure manner without using (insecure) backdoors.
 * Nginx server as a proof-of-concept (currently hosts nothing).

 All devices are running software versions that are "reasonably" recent; no snapshots (too much unnecessary drama there).
 RCs (release candidates) are fine as long as I'm not an early adopter and the major showstopping issues have already been sorted.
-As at 31 July 2022, I'm running OpenWrt 22.03.0-rc5 (first released on 7 July 2022) and OPNsense 22.7_4-amd64 (first released on 29 July 2022), and I apply and test updates where available on a weekly basis.
+As at 10 August 2022, I'm running OpenWrt 22.03.0-rc6 (first released on 1 August 2022) and OPNsense 22.7.1-amd64 (first released on 9 August 2022), and I apply and test updates where available on a weekly basis.

 The accompanying screenshots right at the bottom of this document show the hardware specifications of my mini-PC as well as the two routers running in "dumb AP" mode.
 They are summarized here.